 - Lie on your back on the floor or bed with your knees bent at 90 degrees and your feet on the floor and your arms down by your side. - Push your heels down into the floor to gently lift your hips upwards.
-Lift as high as you feel comfortable but no higher than a straight line between hips, knees and shoulders. - If you feel discomfort, then try squeezing your tummy and bum muscles before starting the lift. - Hold at the top for 5 seconds. - Push up as far as you feel comfortable, and pain and stiffness
+Lift as high as you feel comfortable but no higher than a straight line between hips, knees and shoulders. - If you feel discomfort, then try squeezing your tummy and bum muscles before starting the lift. - Hold at the top for 5 seconds. - Push up as far as you feel comfortable, and pain and stiffness allow.

-Up to 1 minute / 2- 3 sets / 1 minute rest
+5 reps / 1-2 sets / 1 minute rest

-3. Single leg balance - knee bent
+3. Single leg balance - knee straight

-- Perform this exercise barefoot or in socks, in a clear space near a wall/stable object and on a flat, non-slip surface. - Shift your weight on to the affected leg then lift the supporting leg slightly off the floor - maintain a slight bend in the standing knee. - Look down at the knee and focus on balancing whilst keeping the knee in line with the hip and ankle - use the object/wall to prevent yourself falling. - Aim to hold your balance for up to 1 minute or until reaches 4/10 on your pain scale. - To progress, try looking straight ahead rather than down at the knee.
+- Perform this exercise barefoot or in socks, in a clear space near a wall/stable object and on a flat, non-slip surface. - Shift your weight on to the affected leg then lift the supporting leg slightly off the floor keep the knee straight. - Look down at the knee and focus on balancing whilst keeping the knee in line with the hip and ankle - use the object/wall to prevent yourself falling. - To progress, try looking straight ahead rather than down at the knee.
 To advance further, this can be performed with the eyes closed.